lethain/staff-eng/src/markdown/stories/silvia-botros.md

 Since then, my contributions have been things like bringing my voice to calibration meetings, particularly around raising visibility around how bias can impact underrepresented people.
 This is the sort of work you can’t do until you’re in the room, which is why becoming Principal has been important.

-**_You first got the title Principal Engineer at Sendgrid.
+**_You first got the title Principal engineer at Sendgrid.
 What was the process of getting promoted to Principal?_**

 I got the Principal title at SendGrid and then 18 months later I got the Senior Principal title.
 The move to Senior Principal technically happened after the Twilio acquisition, but the performance cycle was still using the SendGrid system since we hadn’t fully integrated HR processes yet at that point.
 So take this as a disclaimer that i did not get through a promotion process at Twilio :)